AtomicSponge/wtengine/README.md

 #  What the Engine?

 __WTEngine__ is a cross-platform game engine written in C++17 and based on [ECS](https://en.wikipedia.org/wiki/Entity_component_system) design.
-The goal of the project is for ease of use with build web enabled games and integration with NodeJS.
+The goal of the project is for ease of use and integration with NodeJS.
 3D will be added later down the road.

 ### Requirements
  - __Build tools__: